michael-rapp/AndroidMaterialViews/README.md

 - A `CircularProgressBar`, which allows to visualize an indeterminate progress as an animated circle.
 - A `FloatingActionButton`, which is a round, colored button with a shadow and an icon.
 The button supports to become shown or hidden in an animated manner.
+- A `Chip`, which acts like a tag, containing a text and optionally an icon and a close button.

 ## License Agreement